Nichelle Nichols, groundbreaking 'Star Trek star, dies

 Her son announced news of her death on Instagram, saying she died from natural causes.

-Nichols played Uhura in "Star Trek: The Original Series."
-At the time, she was one of the first African American women to play a major role in a television series.
+Nichols played Uhura in the original "Star Trek" television series.
+At the time, she was one of the first Black women to play a major role in a television series.

 "Hers was a life well lived and as such a model for us all," her son said.